dolica/documents/DPS parallel environment setting.md

 Install docker, ssl cert, and stop firewall service.

 ### Disable SELinux
-check SeLinux status use the command `sestatus` open the file `/etc/sysconfig/selinux` as follow:
+check SeLinux status use the command `sestatus`,if the selinux status is `enforcing`, you can use follow step disabled it.
+___
+open the file `/etc/sysconfig/selinux` as follow:
 ```
 $ vi /etc/sysconfig/selinx